CompassLabs/docs/docs/10_next_steps.md

 ### 🧑‍💻 Check out our example repository

 We have a [public repo with working examples](https://github.com/CompassLabs/dojo_examples).
 This includes
-- **Multiple Demo Policies:** e.g. Moving Average or Passive concentraded liquidity
+- **Multiple Demo Policies:** e.g. Moving Average or Passive concentrated liquidity.
-- **Different Agents:** e.g. an agent that tracks impermanent loss
+- **Different Agents:** e.g. an agent that tracks impermanent loss.
-- **Full simulation loop:** e.g. Stiching it all together.
+- **Full simulation loop:** e.g. Stitching it all together.
 Run these demos to run simulations, track the data and plot the results.

 ### 🧑‍💻 Implement your own policies